Skip to content

 Dabaoji Palace (大宝积宫)

-An interesting stop could be Dabaoji Palace (大宝积宫) where you can see an impressive collection of large mural paintings (白沙壁画).
-One section of this building is dedicated to Joseph Rock, an Austro-American explorer, and botanist who spent several years in Yunnan and was based in the village of Yuhu (玉湖村), about ten kilometers north of Baisha.
-Joseph Rock is quite a “celebrity” and he should deserve an entire blog post.
+An exciting stop could be Dabaoji Palace (大宝积宫), where you can see an impressive collection of large mural paintings (白沙壁画).
+One section of this building is dedicated to Joseph Rock, an Austro-American explorer and botanist who spent several years in Yunnan and was based in the village of Yuhu (玉湖村), about ten kilometers north of Baisha.
+Joseph Rock is quite a “celebrity” and deserves an entire blog post.

 Naxi Embroidery Institute (白沙纳西传统手工刺绣院)